Curated by Eric Schmid

 His work is held in the collection of the Whitney Museum of American Art, the Museum of Modern Art, New York, the San Francisco Museum of Modern Art, MUMOK, Vienna, the Centre Georges Pompidou, Paris, the Aïshti Foundation, Beirut, the Pinault Collection, Fondazione Memmo, Rome, and the Fondation d’Entreprise Galeries Lafayette, Paris, among others.
 Lewitt was the recipient of the 2018 BMW Open Work commission at the Frieze Art Fair in London, a 2018 Grants to Artists award from the Foundation for Contemporary Arts, and was also the 2018 Teiger Mentor in the Arts at Cornell University.
 Fluid Employment, a monograph dedicated to Lewitt’s eponymous work, was published in 2013.
 In 2014, his artist book Template, was published by Three Star Books.
 Catalogues of his exhibitions More Heat Than Light and Stranded Assets were printed in 2016 and 2017, respectively.

 In October 2020, Lewitt’s solo exhibition CURE (the Work) opened at Z33 – House for Contemporary Art in Hasselt, Belgium, and CURE (the work), a graphic extension of his exhibition at Z33, was published in 2022.
-His work is currently featured in Axiomatic Method, curated by Eric Schmid, as Centralbanken, Oslo, through October 2022.
+His work was featured in Axiomatic Method, curated by Eric Schmid, as Centralbanken, Oslo, through October 2022.
 Among others, Lewitt’s work is the subject of an upcoming title in the Whitechapel: Documents of Contemporary Art series, Speculation, edited by Marina Vishmidt (MIT Press, 2023).